Am I a candidate for active surveillance?

 - Whether you have other diseases that may affect your ability to tolerate a surgical procedure.

-HELPFUL TIP: Ask your urologist, oncologist or radiologist to fill out and give you a copy of the Kidney Cancer Canada “Understanding Your Kidney Cancer” sheet.
+Ask your urologist, oncologist or radiologist to fill out and give you a copy of the Kidney Cancer Canada “Understanding Your Kidney Cancer” sheet.
 Print one and take it with you to your appointment.
 If your doctor doesn’t have the sheet, they can order free copies.

 Active surveillance is usually reserved for patients who are not ideal candidates for surgery due to other medical conditions or patients with advanced age because these small tumours grow very slowly.
 Active surveillance may also be used for patients who have a genetic condition resulting in the kidney cancer (such as von Hippel-‐Lindau syndrome).